tdannecy/tdannecy.github.io/_posts/2016-10-09-middle-east-collection-development-policy.md

 ---

-For one of my classes, we looked over several collection policies to compare and contrast the different approaches to development.One of the collections that stood out to me was the [Middle East & Islamic Studies Collection](http://archive.is/ZHID2) at Cornell.
+For one of my classes, we looked over several collection policies to compare and contrast the different approaches to development.
+One of the collections that stood out to me was the [Middle East & Islamic Studies Collection](http://archive.is/ZHID2) at Cornell.
 It is was written in a way that there are no ambiguities for what to call the "Middle East."